UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 Idaho Health Insurance Demographics

 Health insurance prices are dependent on many different factors.
 These include age, sex, and zip code, among others.

 - Education: More than 91% of Idaho residents have graduated high school, with 28.7% having college degrees.
-The state has about 5.2% of residents currently working their way through college.
+The state has about 5.2% of residents working through college.